Kavyapriyakp/Program-GUI/README.md

 | `sem_seg()`              | detecs objects of different class of interest in the image                                             |
 | `drawRectangle(frame, minus_frame)`         | - encloses the moving object within a bounding<br>- takes 2 consecutive images / frames as arguments |
 | `objdetect()`             | - detects moving objects<br>- draws bouding box by calling `drawRectangle` method|

+>Note:
+> 1. The program is hard-coded to take video input from the base machine's web camera.
+One can simply change the `cv2.Videocapture()` method in the *Program* > *GUI.py* file to modify as per requirement.
+> 2. The "Execute" button on the GUI is currently disabled due to point-1.
+One can change it's state as ENABLED as per requirement.

 ## Work under Progress